 We diligently defend our intellectual property rights, but unlicensed copying of software represents a loss of revenue.
 While this adversely affects U.S. revenue, revenue loss is even more significant outside of the U.S., particularly in countries where laws are less protective of intellectual property rights.
 Throughout the world, we actively educate consumers on the benefits of licensing genuine products and educate lawmakers on the advantages of a business climate where intellectual property rights are protected.
 However, continued efforts may not affect revenue positively.

-We cannot predict the outcome or impact of antitrust claims by the U.S. and several states.
+We cannot predict the outcome or impact of recent antitrust claims by the U.S. and several states, as well as a number of private antitrust litigation claims.

-We are a defendant in a lawsuit filed by the Antitrust Division of the U.S. Department of Justice and a group of several state attorneys general alleging violations of the Sherman Act and various state antitrust laws.
-After the trial, the District Court entered the Findings of Fact and Conclusions of Law stating that we had violated sections of the Sherman Act and various state antitrust laws.
-A Judgment was entered on June 7, 2000 ordering, among other things, the breakup of Microsoft into two companies.
-In addition, the Judgment, if not stayed or modified, would impose severe product design and business conduct restrictions.
-We filed a motion with the District Court on June 7, 2000 seeking to stay all provisions of the Judgment pending appeal and, on June 13, 2000, we filed an appeal of the Judgment and a motion in the Court of Appeals to stay or suspend the conduct restrictions pending appeal.
-On June 20, 2000, the District Court entered an order staying the Judgment of June 7, 2000 in its entirety until the appeal therefrom is heard and decided, unless the stay is earlier vacated by an appellate court.
-Although we believe we will obtain ultimate relief from the Judgment, we can not predict with certainty when or the extent to which such relief will be obtained.
-The failure to obtain sufficient relief through the appeal could have a material adverse effect on the value of Microsoft's common stock and/or the stock of the two resulting companies if the divestiture is finally approved.
-For more information concerning this litigation, particularly the current status of the litigation which is changing very rapidly, you are encouraged to review our other SEC filings, which are incorporated below under "Where You Can Find More Information" and copies of orders, motions, briefs and other court filings that are available at the following websites:
+We are a party to numerous antitrust claims filed by the Antitrust Division of the U.S. Department of Justice and a group of several state attorneys general alleging violations of the Sherman Act.
+The Findings of Fact and Conclusions of Law entered after the consolidated trial on the matters stated that we had violated sections of the Sherman Act.
+A final Order was entered on June 7, 2000 ordering, among other things, the breakup of Microsoft into two companies: one which would conduct a business based on our operating systems and another which would develop, market and sell our application products and pursue all of our other activities.
+In addition the Order, if not stayed or modified, would impose severe business conduct restrictions.
+We filed an appeal on the final judgment and a motion to stay or suspend the conduct restriction pending appeal on June 13, 2000 and intend to vigorously pursue such actions.
+Although we expect to obtain relief from some or all of the provisions in the Order we can not predict when or to what extent such relief will be obtained.
+The failure to obtain sufficient relief through a stay and/or the appeal, and the time it takes to resolve this dispute, could have a material adverse effect on the value of Microsoft's common stock and/or the stock of the two resulting companies if the divestiture is finally approved.
+For more information concerning this litigation, particularly the current status of the litigation which is changing very rapidly, you are encouraged to review our other SEC filings, which are incorporated below under "Where You Can Find More Information" and copies of orders, motions, briefs and other court filings and press releases which are available at www.microsoft.com/presspass/trial.